 Strong west to north-west winds can produce waves over the bars at Shire Hall.

 Best off the jetty or the rocks at the end of Shire Hall.

 An attractive, accessible beach with a foreshore reserve and picnic facilities.
 A choice of three beaches in one.Read less

-Wind: West to southwesterly 15 to 20 knots easing to 10 to 15 knots during the morning then becoming variable about 10 knots during the afternoon.
+Wind: Southwesterly 15 to 20 knots decreasing to about 10 knots in the evening.

-Swell: West to southwesterly below 1 metre inshore, increasing to 1 to 2 metres offshore.
+Swell: West to southwesterly around 1 metre.
 2nd

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.